pinetr2e/napkin/README.md

 deactivate Order
 @enduml
 ```
-It is quite hard to follow as there are multiple level of nested activation.
+It is quite hard to follow especially there are multiple level of nested actviation/deactivation.

-What if we express the same thing as following Python code ?
+What if we express the same thing as the following Python code ?
 ```python
 @napkin.seq_diagram()
 def distributed_control(c):